Sherline’s Metalworking Resources and Hotlinks List

 Want To Build A New, Super-Efficient Engine Design?— Tired of building conventional engines?
 Louis Moore has been advertising in the model magazines for some time.
 He is seeking people who can build a prototype of a new engine design called the Monomotor.
 He claims it is perfectly balanced, smooth and efficient.
 He has the ideas and some plans, but not the skill to build a prototype himself.
 If you are interested in working on a project like this, contact him at 1-573-435-6666 or write Louis Moore, P.O.
 Box 522, Edgar Springs, MO 65462.
 (He does not have a web site or email.)
 He has a fully equipped shop you can use or you can work with him from your own shop.
 I have not seen the plans or met the man, but he seems determined to make a better engine.
 In speaking with him, he seems long on vision but short on details.
 I’m not sure exactly what to make of his offer, but here it is for anyone who wants to try something different.
 He says the prototype could be built on small tools.
 (7/22/05)

 Project Plans on CD from Guy Lautard—You get a lot for your money on this CD featuring plans for several projects, with all kinds of handy shop tips and more.
-Plans include: a universal vise for holding small parts, a surface gage based on a 120-year old design and a small hammer for fine work.
+Plans include a universal vise for holding small parts, a surface gage based on a 120-year old design and a small hammer for fine work.
 There are also links to other interesting sites, three “shop tales” and much more.
 For details and prices for various parts of the world, contact Guy Lautard, 2570 Rosebery Avenue, W. Vancouver, B.C.
 V7V 2Z9, Canada or see his website.
 Guy is well known in the machining world for his “Bedside Reader” series and for providing quality information to the hobby, and with his digital camera and the use of modern technology, it looks like he is taking this quality to the next level.
 (5/05)

 Guy’s latest set of plans allows you to build a highly efficient tire pump.
 CLICK HERE for details on how to order plans.

 Free Plans for Projects of All Kinds—See John Tomlinson’s website for a big collection of plans and projects.
-Included are model boat plans, engine plans and other projects from model tanks to guns.
+Included are model boat plans, engine plans, and other projects from model tanks to guns.
 (3/13)

 Automatic Tool Changer Plans—Joe Vicars displayed the prototype of his automatic tool changer for the Sherline mill at the 2003 NAMES show.
 There is also a photo of it on page 71 of the August 2003 issue of The Home Shop Machinist magazine.
 Though CNC is not necessary to make it, because some parts are repeated up to 12 times it would be handy.
-It can also be used on a manual machine, but would be a really cool addition to a CNC machine.
+It can also be used on a manual machine but would be a really cool addition to a CNC machine.
 Joe now has plans available so you can make this tool changer.
-See his web site at Home Shop Accessories for more details on the changer and for how to order the plans.
+See his website at Home Shop Accessories for more details on the changer and for how to order the plans.

 Puzzle Projects—Hex nut within a cube—Some of you may have seen the “cube within a cube” project shown in Joe Martin’s book, Tabletop Machining.
 Matthew Russell has come up with a new twist on that idea.
 A metal cube with holes in all six sides contains a large hex nut that is too big to fit through the holes.
 It is all machined from one piece of metal.
 How is it done? for $5.00 you can find out and build one yourself.
-It requires some fixtures and careful cutting, but once mastered an interesting conversation piece can be produced in an afternoon’s work. for a set of plans on how to make the fixtures and written instructions on how to use them to machine this unique project, send a check for $5.00 to: Matthew Russel, 33 Woodridge Drive, Mendon, NY 14506.
+It requires some fixtures and careful cutting, but once mastered an interesting conversation piece can be produced in an afternoon’s work. for a set of plans on how to make the fixtures and written instructions on how to use them to machine this unique project, send a check for $5.00 to Matthew Russel, 33 Woodridge Drive, Mendon, NY 14506.
 Matthew now also has plans for how to make a set of elliptical gears.
-They have no practical function but look great and provide a very unique motion when cranked, which is reason enough for their existance.
+They have no practical function but look great and provide a unique motion when cranked, which is reason enough for their existence.

 Free Plans for Machining a Child’s Top—Karl Schwab provided a reprint of a one-page article he had published about how to build a spinning top he remembers from his childhood.
 CLICK HERE for the plans.
 Karl has entered many projects in Sherline’s Machinist’s Challenge contest and his grandson, Scott won the youth division in 2004.
 See the 2004 contest results for photos of their projects and all the other entries.

 Step Block Hold-Down Set organizer block—FREE PLANS!
-The Sherline P/N 3013 step block hold-down set consists of many small clamps, studs, washers and T-nuts.
+The Sherline P/N 3013 step block hold-down set consists of many small clamps, studs, washers, and T-nuts.
 To keep them all organized at our trade show booth, we designed an oak block with fitted compartments and holes for each part.
 It looks good and keeps everything organized and in one place.
 If you’d like a copy of Craig’s plans to make this block, a simple afternoon project on a Sherline mill, download a copy of the plans in PDF format.
 Ours is made from oak, but it could be just as easily machined from aluminum, plastic or whatever you have on hand and like to work with.

 Clock Kit—See the section on “Stuff for Clockmakers” below.